ScryptBrewer/NetappAnsibleSetup/README.md

 # netapp_ansible_setup
 Use to install required settings and validate configuration using collections with NetApp collections modules.
 The netapp_ansible_setup_play.yml may be modified to include mulitple clusters to accept ansible commands.
-The ssh process requires that you provide the admin password while the command is running.
+The ssh process requires that you provide the admin password while the play is running.

 Once the setup has been executed you can use the aggrinfo_test_play.yml to test to see if ansible is able to gather facts from the NetApp cluster.